Thinkware X1000 review: An excellent dash cam, but you pay for it

 Hard-wired, proprietary

 Uniquely, in our experience, the X1000 ships with hard-wiring rather than the more common auxiliary (cigarette lighter) or OBDII power cables.
-The latter are available, but at a rather staggering $30 and $45, respectively.
+The latter are available, but at a rather staggering US$30 and US$45, respectively.
 Thinkware's unusual coaxial power jack means you're likely stuck with these pricey offerings.

 Obviously, if you want to hardwire this isn't an issue.
 But OBDII installations are nearly as clean, and far easier for the average user.
 Beyond that, if a Thinkware cable breaks or goes bad on the road, you'll need to order online and wait.
 The cables with USB connecters that most dash cams use are often available at truck stops and gas station convenience stores.